ccm27/journal/README.md

-# journal
+# Cool Journal!
-a quick journal for elementary os
+a quick journal for elementary os!